BHONetwork/bholdus-chain/README.md

 ```
 You should always use the --release flag to build optimized artifacts.

+Use branch `main` for latest development codebase.
+However, if you want to build production node, please checkout the tagged release commit.
+For production build, you can put `SKIP_WASM_BUILD=1` env to disable building wasm version of the runtime.

 #### Multi-Node Local Testnet
 If you want to start the multi-node consensus with an authority set of private validators, refer to [our Start a Private Network tutorial](https://substrate.dev/docs/en/tutorials/start-a-private-network/).